webiny/Htpl/README.md

 ### Minify

-This is handy function that minifies and concatenates all marked JavaScript, or CSS, files into one file and strips out comments and new lines, making the file much faster to download.
+This is a handy function that minifies and concatenates all marked JavaScript, or CSS, files into one file and strips out comments and new lines, making the file much faster to download.

 A sample template like this: